DevExpress/devextreme-documentation/concepts/05 Widgets/TagBox/07 Grouping/05 Customize Group Headers.md

-By default, group headers display text of the **key** field in a bold font.
-You can define a custom template for the group headers if you need to.
-For AngularJS and Knockout apps, DevExtreme provides the [dxTemplate](/api-reference/10%20UI%20Widgets/Markup%20Components/dxTemplate '/Documentation/ApiReference/UI_Widgets/Markup_Components/dxTemplate/') markup component.
-The following code shows how to use **dxTemplate** to define a template for group headers.
+To customize group headers, specify a [groupTemplate](/Documentation/ApiReference/UI_Widgets/dxTagBox/Configuration/#groupTemplate).
+In Angular and Vue, you can declare it in the markup.
+In React, you can use a rendering function (shown in the code below) or component.
+If the template is unspecified, group headers display the **key** data field in bold font.

 ---
-#####Angular
+##### Angular

     <!--HTML-->
     <dx-tag-box